zednaked/cardeng/README.md

-A cardgame engine (in dev) written in Rust just clone it and cargo run to see how it goes.
+A card game engine (in dev) written in Rust just clone it and cargo run to see how it goes.